guidepup/guidepup.dev/docs/example.md

 In addition to recommended configuration, we also set a long timeout and disable slow test warnings as automating VoiceOver is slightly slower than Playwright expects if simply automating the browser.

-We also setup some retry configuration, and let Playwright know that we want to test against WebKit in headed mode with video recording switched on.
+We also set up some retry configuration, and let Playwright know that we want to test against WebKit in headed mode with video recording switched on.

 ## Create Test File {#test}